-A recent blog from my colleague Eli gave some useful advice on creating (and evolving) a B2B brand style guide.
-Given his focus on visual brand, I wanted to highlight the critical role of brand tone or ‘voice’.
+A recent blog from my colleague Rochelle gave some useful advice on understanding your B2B brand.
+Given her focus on visual brand, I wanted to highlight the critical role of brand tone or ‘voice’.

 How to write the ‘voice’ part of your B2B brand style guide